(Not-hard-at-all) Beef Bone Broth

 Safety Storage Hint: Never put a pot with hot bone broth into the fridge.
 It will raise the temperature into ‘danger zone’.
 Always wait for the broth to cool to room temperature.

 Cooling broth even quicker: Extend the shelf life of your bone broth by cooling it very quickly.
-Carefully place the roasting pan in a bathtub or large laundry sink, and filling the bath or sink with a few centimetres of cold water.
+Carefully place the stock pot in a bathtub or large laundry sink, and filling the bath or sink with a few centimetres of cold water.
 Adding a few ice cubes or ice bricks and a few teaspoons of salt to the ‘ice bath’ will help it cool even faster.

 Storage: Broth can safely be stored in the fridge for 2 – 3 weeks providing it has a thick layer of fat (approx 2cm or more) on top and sealed to the edge of the container.
 If you only have a thin layer of beef fat, the broth should be used within 3 – 4 days.